K6NO/11_course_rating_API_project/README.md

 To complete this project, you’ll use your knowledge of REST API design, Node.js, and Express to create API routes, along with Mongoose and MongoDB for data modeling, validation, and persistence.

 Prerequisites:
-How to Install MongoDB on a Mac - http://treehouse.github.io/installation-guides/mac/mongo-mac.html How to Install MongoDB on Windows - http://treehouse.github.io/installation-guides/windows/mongo-windows.html Postman for testing routes: https://www.getpostman.com/ - import CourseAPI.postman_collection.json
+- How to Install MongoDB on a Mac - http://treehouse.github.io/installation-guides/mac/mongo-mac.html
+- How to Install MongoDB on Windows - http://treehouse.github.io/installation-guides/windows/mongo-windows.html
+- Postman for testing routes: https://www.getpostman.com/ - import CourseAPI.postman_collection.json

+# Install & run
+- Run npm install
+- Run nodemon OR npm run devstart for dev mode OR
+- Run npm start

 # Project Instructions